May 9, 2020 (revised Jan. 29, 2021):

-The biggest concern, however, has to be Max Scherzer.
-As fierce a competitor as has ever walked onto – or around — a pitcher’s mound, Max takes excellent care of himself.
-Still, he turns 36 in July.
-Can he continue to perform at the astoundingly high level he has since his breakout season in 2013?
+Max Scherzer turns 37 in July 2021.
+As fierce a competitor as has ever walked onto – or stalked around — a pitcher’s mound, Max takes excellent care of himself.
+Still, can he continue to perform at the astoundingly high level he has since his breakout season in 2013?
+The pandemic prevented him in 2020 from matching Tom Seaver’s record of nine consecutive 200-strikeout seasons.

-Aside from the aging Nats, players such as Albert Pujols, Miguel Cabrera and Justin Verlander may not reach career milestones they might otherwise have as time without baseball passes.
+Aside from the aging Nats, players such as Albert Pujols, Miguel Cabrera and Justin Verlander may not reach career milestones they might otherwise have because of the truncated season.

-Countless players have had their careers derailed by injuries, of course, but far fewer have lost significant amounts of playing time because of events beyond their control – wars, strikes and now, the Corona virus.
+Countless players have had their careers derailed by injuries, of course, but far fewer have lost significant amounts of playing time because of events beyond their control – wars, strikes and now, COVID-19.
 Somehow, When healthy players are unable to play, the sting is greater.

 We’ll never know, for instance, if Tony Gwynn would have hit .400 in the strike-shortened 1994 season.
 Would the Expos have won the N.L.
 East and gone to the World Series that year (and perhaps never have become the Nationals)?